Andrew Tate

-From 2005, Tate began his kickboxing career in England, winning several kickboxing titles in the late 2000s and early 2010s.
-In 2016, he appeared on the British reality series Big Brother, but was removed, as he was the suspect in an open rape investigation in the United Kingdom.
-The investigation was later dropped, but Tate was subject to an extradition request for rape charges in 2024.
-After his kickboxing career, Tate and his brother, Tristan, began operating a webcam model business, then sold online courses.
-With his audience from his courses, he became prominent as an internet celebrity promoting a hyper-macho view of masculinity.
-Tate's courses include Hustler's University, which gained 100,000 subscribers and was later relaunched as The Real World, and the secretive group named The War Room, which the BBC has accused of coercing women into sex work and teaching violence against women.
+Beginning in 2005, Tate competed as a professional kickboxer in England, winning several world titles; he retired from the sport in 2016.
+He and his brother, Tristan, also began a webcam pornography business in 2014, which expanded substantially after they relocated to Romania and grew to include dozens of women recruited through an agency called Model Stars.
+In 2016, Tate appeared on the British reality series Big Brother, but was removed after tabloids broadcast footage connected to the webcam operation; he was separately the suspect in an open rape investigation that closed without charges in 2019, though Hertfordshire Constabulary reopened the case in 2026 following a gross-misconduct inquiry into how officials had originally handled the case.
+As the webcam business wound down, Tate built an online education business, becoming prominent as an internet celebrity promoting a hyper-macho view of masculinity through courses including Hustler's University (later relaunched as The Real World) and the secretive group The War Room, which the BBC has accused of coercing women into sex work and teaching violence against women.
 In August 2023, it was estimated that Tate's online ventures generated US$5 million in revenue monthly.

-In December 2022, Tate and his brother, Tristan, were arrested in Romania, along with two women.
+In December 2022, Tate and his brother were arrested in Romania, along with two women.
 In June 2023, all four were charged with rape, human trafficking, and forming an organised crime group to sexually exploit women.
 Soon after, accusers reportedly went into hiding after a campaign of online harassment, and the Tate brothers filed a defamation lawsuit, claiming $5 million in damages.
 In March 2024, British police obtained an arrest warrant for the Tate brothers.
 In July 2024, a civil case in the UK was brought against the brothers and a third person for alleged tax evasion.
-In August 2024, Romanian police raided four properties Tate owns and expanded its investigation to include trafficking minors, sex with a minor, money laundering and attempting to influence witnesses.
+In August 2024, Romanian police raided four properties Tate owns and expanded its investigation to include trafficking of children, child sexual abuse, money laundering, and attempting to influence witnesses.
 Tate and his brother have denied all charges and allegations.
-In May 2025, the United Kingdom Crown Prosecution Service brought multiple charges against Tate and his brother Tristan including for rape, actual bodily harm and human trafficking.
+In May 2025, the United Kingdom Crown Prosecution Service (CPS) brought multiple charges against Tate and his brother including rape, actual bodily harm, and human trafficking.
+In 2026 the CPS filed additional charges against Tate, accusing him of rape, human trafficking, assault, and possession of child pornography.
+Tate was subsequently arrested in Miami and faces extradition to the UK.